ushenkodmitry/uno/doc/articles/interop/MSAL.md

-## WASM
+## WebAssembly

 1. Add a reference to [`Uno.Microsoft.Identity.Client`](https://www.nuget.org/packages/Uno.Microsoft.Identity.Client/) Nuget package into the WASM head of your project.

-2. Add `Microsoft.Identity.Client` to linker exceptions in the `LinkerConfig.xml` in the root of the WASM project:
+2. Add `Microsoft.Identity.Client` to linker exceptions in `LinkerConfig.xml` located at the root of the WASM project:

    ```
    <linker>